Syllabus

 • CS Academy

-Homework exercises will be often be hosted in CMU CS Academy.
-A green checkmark next to a problem (in CS Academy) means it has autograded correctly and you are done.
-No green checkmark means it is not done yet.
-Be sure that you hit the "check" button after the "run" button to submit your code.
+Homework exercises will typically be hosted in CMU CS Academy.
+A green checkmark next to a problem (in CS Academy) means it has autograded correctly and that you will receive credit for it.
+No green checkmark means it's not done yet.
 The "check" button runs your code against additional hidden test cases which you must pass in order to receive credit.
-It is your responsibility to properly submit and be aware of whether you have received green checkmark credit for your work!
-There is generally no partial credit for autograded problems.
+There is no partial credit for autograded homework problems.

 Academic